How To Start An LLC In Arizona (Apr. 2026): A Complete Guide

 5. Create Your Arizona LLC Operating Agreement

-Furthermore, it ensures that all members understand their roles and responsibilities, helping prevent internal disputes and potential future damage.
+It also ensures that all members understand their roles and responsibilities, helping prevent internal disputes and potential future damage.

-6. Download Your Free Arizona LLC Operating Agreement Templates
+Download Your Free Arizona LLC Operating Agreement Templates

-I’ve also written a complete guide on How To Create An Operating Agreement For Your LLC in every state.
+I’ve also written a guide on How To Create An Operating Agreement For Your LLC in every state.

-7. Obtain An EIN For Your LLC
+6. Obtain An EIN For Your LLC

 1. Open a dedicated business bank account.

-2. Allow the state to identify your business when filing taxes.
+2. Identify your business when filing taxes.

 3. Apply for local, state, and municipal licenses and tax permits.

-The cost of applying for an EIN with the IRS is completely free.
+Applying for an EIN with the IRS is completely free.

 You can do this using two main methods: